3.2. Pending litigations

 As per the product filing for Group Unit Linked Superannuation and Group Unit Linked Employee Benefit Plan, extra allocation of units made and total extra allocation recovered is disclosed as below.

-The amount of recovery towards extra allocation for the year ended March 31, 2024 is ' 2389 thousand (March 31, 2023: ' 479 thousand).
+The amount of recovery towards extra allocation for the year ended March 31, 2025 is ' 5 lakhs (March 31, 2024: ' 24 lakhs).

 3.44.
 Dividend

-Final dividend proposed for year ended March 31, 2024 is ' 0.60 per equity share (year ended March 31, 2023: ' 0.60 per equity share) of ' 10 each in its board meeting held on April 23, 2024, subject to shareholder approval in annual general meeting.
+Final dividend proposed for year ended March 31, 2025 is ' 0.85 per equity share (March 31, 2024: ' 0.60 per equity share) of ' 10 each in its board meeting held on April 15, 2025, subject to shareholder approval in annual general meeting.

 3.48.
 Long term contracts

 The Company has a process whereby periodically all long term contracts are assessed for material foreseeable losses.
-At the year end, the Company has reviewed and ensured that adequate provision as required under any law / accounting standards for material foreseeable losses on such long term contracts including derivative contracts has been made in the financial statements.
+At the year end, the Company has reviewed and ensured that adequate provision as required under any law / accounting standards for material foreseeable losses on such long term contracts including derivative contracts has been made in the standalone financial statements.

 For insurance contracts, actuarial valuation of liabilities for policies is done by the Appointed Actuary of the Company.
-The methods and assumptions used in valuation of liabilities are in accordance with the regulations issued by the Insurance Regulatory and Development Authority of India ("IRDAI") and actuarial practice standards and guidance notes issued by the Institute of Actuaries of India.
+The methods and assumptions used in valuation of liabilities are in accordance with the regulations issued by the Insurance Regulatory and Development Authority of India ('IRDAI') and actuarial practice standards and guidance notes issued by the Institute of Actuaries of India.

 3.49.
 Corporate Social Responsibility